 My name is Jillian Scheer, and I am a doctoral student conducting an online study on healthcare provided to the LGBTQ community with the goal of improving services for our community.

 DignityUSA Now an Approved Charity for the Combined Federal Campaign!

 Attention Federal employees: Starting with the Fall 2016 Campaign, you can designate DignityUSA as a charity to receive your pre-tax workplace contributions!
 When your campaign begins in September, please indicate that you would like to have your gift benefit CFC number #73047 -- DignityUSA on paper form, or DignityUSA (Dignity, Inc) online.
 We’d be so grateful if you elect to direct your giving to DignityUSA.
 Thank you for your support!

 Breath of the Spirit

-- Dignity/Washington News for June 2016
+- Dignity/Washington News September 2016